 Top Companies uses a rigorous methodology to analyze data from participating organizations and produce insights across three key areas: representation, workplace experiences, and programs and policies.
-63 organizations participated in Top Companies in 2017, a 5% increase over 2016.
-Participant companies collectively employ over 1.3 million workers, including more than 574,000 technical workers, across industry verticals including hardware and software, business services, consulting, financial services, insurance, media, research, and retail.
+80 organizations participated in Top Companies in 2018, a 27% increase over 2017.
+Participant companies collectively employ more than 628,000 technical workers, across industry verticals including hardware and software, business services, consulting, financial services, insurance, media, research, and retail.

 Top Companies Metrics